 PhD - Leuven | More than two weeks ago

 Worldwide researchers embark in the endeavor to realize quantum computing hardware, and many challenges remain yet to be solved.
 Clearly, interdisciplinary efforts are needed to further advance the field, where one should not only rely on computer science, information science, and quantum physics but equally on materials science and experts in materials characterization .
 The latter is crucial to establish an understanding and control of the (local) structure – function relationship in these systems.
-In practice, the functionality and performance (e.g. coherence time) heavily depend on the local, nanometer scale surface and interface properties such as stoichiometry, interface sharpness, oxides, impurities, etc. .
-Here, atom probe tomography (APT), which enables 3-dimensional elemental mapping of materials with sub-nanometer spatial resolution , has been recently shown to provide valuable insights in these materials .
-However, using APT to study semiconducting/superconducting qubits remains cumbersome and unreliable, mainly due to the immaturity of the APT technique itself and the intrinsic challenges when studying buried interfaces at nanometer length scales.
+In practice, the functionality and performance (e.g. coherence time) heavily depend on the local, nanometre scale surface and interface properties such as stoichiometry, interface sharpness, oxides, impurities, etc. .
+Here, atom probe tomography (APT), which enables 3-dimensional elemental mapping of materials with sub-nanometre spatial resolution , has been recently shown to provide valuable insights in these materials .
+However, using APT to study semiconducting/superconducting qubits remains cumbersome and unreliable, mainly due to the immaturity of the APT technique itself and the intrinsic challenges when studying buried interfaces at nanometre length scales.

 In this PhD project, you will develop routes for an accurate 3D compositional analysis of buried interfaces by APT, with focus on quantum computing applications.
 To achieve this, it will be crucial to gain fundamental insights in the underlying physical principles in APT.
 You will investigate various experimental and instrumental factors, establish means to translate them into (measurable) physical quantities and study their effect on the measured stoichiometry, spatial resolution, etc. Inevitably, this will require a deeper understanding of existing and, if needed, the development of new data processing schemes.
 Ultimately, the reliable APT results will be fed back to the materials scientists and process engineers at imec/KU Leuven to correlate them with functional properties and to optimize materials processing and device performance.